 Friday: 7 a.m. - 2:30 p.m.

-Hours of operation may change to accomodate student need.
+Hours of operation may change to accommodate student need.

 It is a privilege to live in the hall and with that comes certain behavior expectations of which all community members are to conduct their affairs.
 Individuals who choose not to act responsibly and violate NIC Residence Hall regulations, the Student Code of Conduct, and/or local, state, and federal laws will be held accountable for their decisions and could jeopardize continued residency.